Printed and posted at the San Diego Jewish Journal 12/19

 ‘Transgender’ or ‘gender diverse’ (trans for short) includes people who don’t exclusively identify as the gender they were assigned at birth.

 Gender and sexuality are two different things.
 Trans people can be bisexual, asexual, straight, gay, or any other sexuality.
 They may or may not take steps to socially or physically align with their gender identity.
-It’s not about appealing to other people, or trying to look like a cisgender person, but rather, doing what feels right, and what that means for each person is different.
-It’s a gradual thing, and people might change their mind about what works best for them.
+It’s not about appealing to other people, or trying to look like a cisgender person, but rather, doing what feels right for themselves, and what that means for each person is different.
+It’s also a gradual thing, and people might change their mind about what works best for them.

 ‘Socially transitioning’ involves how trans people interact with others.
 For example, it may involve coming out as transgender, asking people to use different pronouns to describe them, or changing the way they interact with gendered spaces, such as the bathroom they use.

-“Especially in view of the president’s taking a stand against the trans community,” Morrow said, “politically speaking, the time was right.
-We needed to do more to make the trans community feel welcome, appreciated and understood.”
+“Especially in view of the president’s taking a standing against the trans community,” Morrow said, “politically speaking, the time was right.
+We needed to do a little bit more to make the trans community feel welcome, appreciated and understood.”

 The final three productions in Diversionary’s 34th season comprise the Gender Series: the first two plays have trans characters, and in the third, a character discovers they’re genderqueer.
-(When in doubt, suggests Matt, use the pronoun ‘they’.
-These days, people will often tell you what pronouns they prefer.)
+(When in doubt, pronominally speaking, suggests Matt, use ‘they.’
+It’s the safe way to go.
+These days, people will often tell you what pronouns they prefer).

 A New Year, A New Play

-First up (Feb.
-6-Mar.
-8) is a world premiere, “A Kind of Weather,” by Sylvan Oswald, a trans interdisciplinary artist based in Los Angeles.
-A recipient of multiple awards, including a 2019 Guggenheim Fellowship in Drama and Performance Art, he works on the intersection of theater and live art and is interested in new approaches to playwriting.
-An assistant professor of LGBTQ Studies at UCLA, Sylvan has also taught at Barnard, Mt.
+First up (February 6-March 8) is a world premiere, “A Kind of Weather,” by Sylvan Oswald, a trans interdisciplinary artist based in Los Angeles.
+A recipient of multiple awards, most recently, a 2019 Guggenheim Fellowship in Drama and Performance Art, he works on the intersection of theater and live art and is interested in new approaches to playwriting.
+Currently an assistant professor of LGBTQ Studies at UCLA, Sylvan has also taught at Barnard, Mt.
 Holyoke and Princeton.

 Matt considers “A Kind of Weather” to be “a beautiful, funny, surprising new play.
 I’ve been following Sylvan for 15 years.
+This piece is really adventurous.
 I’ve never seen anything like it.
 It uses a familiar father-son trope.
 The son identifies as trans, but that’s not what the story is about.

 “I’m thrilled to be working at Diversionary,” says Sylvan.
 “From my first visit, I could tell that Matt had created an atmosphere of care, consideration, and artistic integrity.
 He’s 1000% invested in the mission, and it’s contagious.”